hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

 #### 2.1.5.1 Server Metadata #### {#ServerMetadata}

 A server can have metadata in the form of key/value pairs.
 The initial value of a servers metadata is provided as a parameter to [Create Server](#createServer).
-Metadata provided when the server is created is available as a json object in the image's root filesystem at /meta.js.
+On Linux servers metadata provided when the server is created is available as a json object in the server's root filesystem at /meta.js.
 If the server has a [Configuration Drive](#ConfigurationDrive), the metadata will be in the file /meta.js at the root of the file system on the configuration drive.
 A server's metadata can also be retrieved and updated using the [Server Metadata](#ServerMetadata) and [Server Metadata Item](#ServerMetadataItem) resources.
 Updates to a server's metadata are only available using subsequent calls to [Server List Metadata](#ServerMetadata_listMetadata) and [Server Get Metadata Item](#ServerMetadataItem_getMetadataItem).

 #### 2.1.5.2 EC2 Metadata #### {#EC2Metadata}
 A server can retrieve system defined metadata by querying the interface `http://169.254.169.254/latest/metadata`.
 This interface is only available on a server and returns the available meta-data as shown below.